awhit012/FEWD-52/Week_7_jQuery_&_JS/Assignment/readme.md

 ![GeneralAssemb.ly](https://github.com/generalassembly/ga-ruby-on-rails-for-devs/raw/master/images/ga.png "GeneralAssemb.ly")

-# Homework 6: Functions Lab
+# Homework 6

+This weeks assignment is twofold:

+## Final Project

+Please continue working on the HTML and CSS of your final project.

+#### Deliverables

+Zip the directory your final project is in and submit it to the #homework_submission Slack channel

-## Introduction
+## Functions Lab

 This lab provides an opportunity to practice implementing some real-world functions.
-If you [pair program](https://en.wikipedia.org/wiki/Pair_programming), we recommend [screen sharing](http://osxdaily.com/2012/10/10/remote-control-mac-screen-sharing-os-x/) and alternating roles as a "driver" and "navigator" after each step.

 ## Exercise